Summary

 They could wind up with a parasitic defaulting tenant protected by government regulations who can manipulate themselves into staying rent-free for a year or two while the owners make the payments.

 In Propositions 60 and 90 in California, the couple could transfer their old property taxes to the new home, so their monthly outflow would be as follows.
-With the first option, they would sell their home for $1,700,000 less closing costs of 6% net, $1,600,000 less the outstanding balance on the home loan of $350,000, which would give them $1,250,000.
-With the $500,000 exemption for two-party families, capital gains would be calculated at $750,000 at 20%=$150,000, payable to the government, which leaves a net on the sale of $1,100,000.
+With the first option, they would sell their home for $1,700,000 minus closing costs of 6%, which would be $ 1,600,000.
+This amount would be reduced by the outstanding balance on the home loan of $ 350,000, resulting in $ 1,250,000.
+With the $500,000 exemption for two-party families, capital gains would be calculated at $ 750,000 (20% of $ 3,750,000), payable to the government, which leaves a net gain on the sale of $1,100,000.

 Option #1: If the couple purchased an $800,000 replacement small home in a seniors-only community and paid cash, they would still have $300,000.